kaleidos-ventures/taiga/javascript/docs/workflows/feature/feature.workflow.md

 npx schematics ./schematics:create-feature --name todoList --no-interactive  --dryRun=false
 ```

+## Configure lazy load translation

+[Follow this guide](https://ngneat.github.io/transloco/docs/scope-configuration) to split the tranlation into multiples files to help the initial load.

 ## Page

 If the component is the page root we have to add it to pages.module.